- How is non-Hodgkin lymphoma treated in children?

 Clinical trials for non-Hodgkin lymphoma in children

-You may have had to make a lot of decisions since you've been told your child has lymphoma.
+You may have had to make a lot of decisions since you’ve been told your child has lymphoma.
 One of the most important decisions you will make is deciding which treatment is best.
-You may have heard about clinical trials being done for this type of cancer.
+You may have heard about clinical trials being done for lymphoma.
 Or maybe someone on your health care team has mentioned a clinical trial to you.

 Clinical trials are carefully controlled research studies that are done with patients who volunteer for them.
 These studies are done to get a closer look at promising new treatments or procedures.

-Requirements must be met before taking part in any clinical trial.
-If your child does qualify for a clinical trial, you must decide whether or not to enter (enroll in) it.
-Older children, who can understand more, usually must also agree to take part in the clinical trial before the parents' consent is accepted.
+Your child will have to meet certain requirements before taking part in any clinical trial.
+If your child does qualify for a clinical trial, you will have to decide whether or not to enter (enroll) your child in it.
+Older children, who can understand more, usually must also agree to take part in the clinical trial before the parents’ consent is accepted..

 You can get a lot more information on clinical trials in our document Clinical Trials: What You Need to Know.
 You can read it on our website or call our toll-free number (1-800-227-2345) to have it sent to you.